Lotus Sutra: Chapters 2–9

 Shakyamuni explains his use of skillful means to adapt his teachings according to the capacities of his audience.
-He also says that his ways are inconceivable. Śāriputra asks the Buddha to explain this and five thousand monks leave because they do not want to hear this teaching.
+He also says that his ways are inconceivable. Śāripūtra asks the Buddha to explain this and five thousand monks leave because they do not want to hear this teaching.
 The Buddha then reveals that the three vehicles (yānas) are really just skillful means, and that they are in reality the One Vehicle (ekayāna).
 He says that the ultimate purpose of the Buddhas is to cause sentient beings "to obtain the insight of the Buddha" and "to enter the way into the insight of the Buddha."

-The Buddha also states the various benefits for those who preserve the sutra, and that those who perform even the simplest forms of devotion will eventually reach Buddhahood.
+The Buddha also states the various benefits for those who preserve the sūtra, and that those who perform even the simplest forms of devotion will eventually reach Buddhahood.
 The Buddha also states that those who reject and insult the Lotus Sūtra (and those who teach it) will be reborn in hell.